Polarization modes of gravitational waves in generalized Proca theory: Polarization modes of gravitational waves

 Therefore, $\phi$ has a plane wave solution $\phi=\phi_{0}~\!e^{ikx}$ with

 Using Eq. (\ref{P1-P6 gauge invariant}), we have

 {So the amplitude ratio $\mathcal{R}$ of the longitudinal mode to the breathing mode is}

 It can be seen that the scalar mode of generalized Proca theory is generally a mixture mode of the breathing and longitudinal modes.
 However, when $\mathcal{R}=0$, the scalar mode is just a pure breathing mode.
+It should be pointed out that $\mathcal{R}$ only depends on theoretical parameters.
+Therefore, once we provide the specific forms of $G_{2}, G_{3}, G_{4}, G_{5}, c_{2}, d_{2}$ in the action and the background vector field, we can uniquely determine the value of $\mathcal{R}$.
+Whether it is $0$ clearly tells us whether the scalar mode gravitational wave is a breathing mode or a mixture of the longitudinal mode and the breathing mode.
+Furthermore, it should be pointed out that the condition $\mathcal{R}=0$ is not equivalent to $c_{S}=1$.

 Based on the above research, we find that the existence of scalar mode gravitational waves in generalized Proca theory depends on the parameter spaces.
 We summarize the results in Table \ref{tab:scalar}.